 Stakeholder engagement is another important factor.
 Relevant andragogical (Knowles, 1984) concepts include readiness, problem-centered orientation, and intrinsic motivation.
 For instance, to what degree is an individual stakeholder ready?
 Is there buy-in, and how do you know?
 What motivates the stakeholder?
 Is there consensus on the terminal learning outcomes for the project?
 In a similar vein, Williams et al. (2022) situate a conceptual and theory-building model of innovation and leadership.
-The fifth and ultimate level of the model's hierarchy is creative engagement, which the authors define as "the creation of novel and
+The fifth and ultimate level of the model's hierarchy is creative engagement, which the authors define as "the creation of novel and useful solutions, across the spectrum from incremental to radical, that engage the cognitive, emotional, and behavioral energy of individuals working alone or in groups" (Williams et al., 2022, p.
+8).
+These creative engagements can serve as useful catalysts for thriving learning ecosystems.

-Table

-Give and Get Activity
+Table Give and Get Activity